-The phoropter is used to perform one variation of the refraction test, which determines a patient’s prescription.
-As they look through the phoropter, the doctor will show them a series of lenses.
-Together, doctor and patient will narrow down the lenses to the prescription that provides the sharpest vision.
+The phoropter is used to help determine patient's prescription.
+As you look through the phoropter, the doctor will show you a series of lenses, asking you to choose between choices "A" and "B." Together, you'll narrow down the lenses to the prescription with the sharpest vision possible.

-Some doctors might use the Auto-Refractor, which uses computer technology to measure a prescription.
-This device shines a light into the eye.
-As it bounces from the back of the eye to the front, it gives an accurate measurement of the patient’s refractive error, which determines their prescription.
+Independent Doctors of Optometry use the Auto-Refractor, which measures a prescription digitally.
+This device shines a light into the eye that bounces from the back of the eye to the front, giving an accurate measurement of your prescription.

-The ophthalmoscope is a non-invasive, hand-held instrument that illuminates and magnifies the inside of the eye.
-After the eyes have been dilated, the doctor uses the ophthalmoscope to check for cataracts, retinal problems, and damaged blood vessels, which can indicated diabetes or high blood pressure.
+The ophthalmoscope is a hand-held instrument that lights and magnifies the inside of the eye.
+Once your eyes are dilated, your doctor will use an ophthalmoscope to check for cataracts, retinal problems, and damaged blood vessels, which can be a symptom of diabetes or high blood pressure.